mattansb/Machine-Learning-foR-Psychologists/README.md

 These topics were taught in the graduate-level course ***Machine Learning for Psychologists*** (Psych Dep., Ben-Gurion University of the Negev; Psych Dep., Tel-Aviv University).
-(Materials developed with Yael Bar-Shachar.)
 This course assumes basic competence in R (importing, regression modeling, plotting, etc.), along the lines of [*Practical Applications in R for Psychologists*](https://github.com/mattansb/Practical-Applications-in-R-for-Psychologists).

 **Notes:**